accredible/accredible_certificate/README.md

 ### Introduction
-This module enables you to issue dynamic, digital certificates for free using the [Accredible](https://accredible.com) API on your OpenEdx LMS instance.
+This module enables you to issue dynamic, digital certificates using the [Accredible](https://accredible.com) API on your OpenEdx LMS instance.
 They act as a replacement for the PDF certificates normally generated for your courses.
 An example output certificate can be viewed at: [https://accredible.com/example](https://accredible.com/example).

 The module has been tested in edx-platform v0.1+.

 ### Pre-installation
-Before installing the module please visit [https://accredible.com](https://accredible.com) and obtain a free API key.
+Before installing the module please visit [https://accredible.com](https://accredible.com) and obtain a API key.

 ### Installation
 To install the git submodule onto your OpenEdx instance please ensure you have your API key and then follow these steps: